... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

-This overview of wounds and dressings will identify some of the most common wound types and guide you in setting your aim of care and selecting a product or device to achieve that aim.
+This wound and dressings guide will identify some of the most common wound types and guide you in setting your aim of care and selecting the best dressing or product to achieve that aim.

 Descriptors used to identify the tissue found in wounds are: